 Dr. Christine May, James Madison University: Acid rain and other air pollutants ultimately deposit in lakes, river sand streams.
 Dr. May is investigating the health of Shenandoah’s native trout based on the health of regional air quality.

-Ms. Ellen Frondorf, Bemidji State University: In 2017, your philanthropy supported Ellen’s research into oak and pine tree regeneration following the 10,000-acre Rocky Mount wildfire in Shenandoah National Park in April 2016, and the Rocky Top fire that burned approximately 1,400 acres in 2002.
+Ms. Ellen Frondorf, Bemidji State University: Your philanthropy supported Ellen’s research into oak and pine tree regeneration following the 10,000-acre Rocky Mount wildfire in Shenandoah National Park in April 2016, and the Rocky Top fire that burned approximately 1,400 acres in 2002.